Half Frog Pose -Ardha Bhekasana

 - Stay for 5 breaths before slowly releasing the foot.
 Repeat on the other side.

 - You can support your upper body, placing a bolster under your chest and armpits

 - You can use a strap looped around your foot if you can’t reach it with ease.

 - Reaching your foot, without turning your hand forward may be intense enough for your quadriceps.

 - Stretches the thigh muscles and hip flexors.

 Watch out for

-- If your knee hurts, ease up on the pose a little, don't press too hard with your hand.
+- Avoid any sensations in the knees.
+If your knee hurts, ease up on the pose a little, don't press too hard with your hand.
 You should feel a stretch in the belly of the thigh muscle and not around the knee joint.